Many Mothers & More chapters throughout the country hold monthly book club meetings. So, what are the key factors in having a successful book club?

-Knowing the book selections 4-6 months in advance helps book clubs to advertise and give participants plenty of time to read.
+Knowing the book selections 4-6 months in advance helps book clubs to advertise and gives participants plenty of time to read.
 They also let members know where to find the book.
 They advertise through their online networks, newsletters, chapter calendars and websites.
-When creating the schedule, they both have a set meeting time each month and take busy holidays and slow summers into account.
+When creating the schedule, they both have a set meeting time each month and take into account busy holidays and slow summers.

 “We are casual,” Pamela explained,” but we take it seriously.”
 Marianne agreed, “After the potluck social, our leader helps us to stay focused and discuss the book.”
 Members are not required to read or finish the book (although it helps for a better discussion).
 They just need to understand that there may be spoilers if they haven’t finished.
 There is no pressure.
 Pamela admitted that even she sometimes speed reads towards the end of the book to finish in time.

 Spending 30-45 minutes at the beginning of each meeting to socialize is critical.
 Milwaukee West sometimes incorporates the book theme during the social time, such as serving Kir and French food for a book set in France.
-The winter holidays and January can be tough since everyone is so busy, so Maplewood/South Orange selects shorter books in December and January, and Milwaukee West holds a movie night with a discussion instead.
-Sometimes clubs invite the authors to join the discussion.
+The winter holidays and January can be challenging since everyone is so busy.
+Hence, Maplewood/South Orange selects shorter books in December and January, and Milwaukee West holds a movie night with a discussion instead.
+Sometimes clubs invite the authors to join the conversation.
 For Example, Kambri Crews, author of Burn Down the Ground, joined Milwaukee West via a Skype call.
-In November, Maplewood/South Orange invited Mothers & More member and author, Pamela Erens, to join in a discussion about her book The Virgins.
+In November, Maplewood/South Orange invited Mothers & More member and author Pamela Erens, to participate in a discussion about her book The Virgins.

 Another factor in having a successful book club is including different types of people.
-Milwaukee West has 3-15 people attend, averaging about 6-8 per meeting and Maplewood/South Orange averages 10-20 per meeting.
-They are different ages, have children of different ages and represent the full spectrum of religious, political, and other beliefs.
+Milwaukee West has 3-15 people attend, averaging about 6-8 per meeting, and Maplewood/South Orange averages 10-20 per meeting.
+They are of different ages, have children of different ages, and represent the full spectrum of religious, political, and other beliefs.
 Both chapters have new and long-time members and enjoy their diversity.